Security Centre - protecting your money, your investments and your account

 Your investments are held in a nominee account

 All our clients’ investments are held within a nominee account, Investor Nominees Limited, which is a wholly owned subsidiary of Interactive Investor.
 All your assets are held within this nominee account and we have robust systems and controls to ensure that the nominee company is compliant with the relevant regulations and is managed appropriately.

 Keeping client investments entirely separate within a nominee account ensures that in the unusual event of default on our part, 100% of your stocks and shares will be returned to you by the nominee company.
 Client assets ring fenced in this way would not be treated as a recoverable asset by creditors of Interactive Investor.

 Your cash is held in a trust account

-All of our customers' cash is held in accounts that have full trust status protection, across a range of major UK banks.
+All of our customers' cash is held in accounts that have full trust status protection, across a range of European banks.
 Holding the money in Trust accounts means we have no access to it for our own business and any potential creditors of Interactive Investor would have no right to it.

 We continually review the banks we use to ensure we achieve the best levels of security for our customers.
 We monitor a range of banks so that we can effectively anticipate and respond to changes to economic and institutional conditions.